pkuqiwang/nifi_lab/README.md

    - Save Template to xml file and upload xml template file to Nifi
    - Create new flow with existing template

-- Step 1: Select everything inside Processor Group ```Lab 2```
+1. Select everything inside Processor Group ```Lab 2```
 	- Create a new template by click ```create template``` button
   	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-0.png)

-- Step 2: Go to Template manager and download the newly created template to disk as xml file
+2. Go to Template manager and download the newly created template to disk as xml file
 	- In Template manager, click download button next to the newly created template to download it to local disk
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-1.png)
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-2.png)

-- Step 3: Upload the template xml file from load disk to create another template
+3. Upload the template xml file from load disk to create another template
 	- Change the template name inside the downloaded xml file so there will be no conflict when upload this template to Nifi
 	```<name>Lab2TemplateNew</name>```
 	- Click upload template button to upload the saved xml template file to Nifi
 	- Create with a new name
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-3.png)

-- Step 4: Create a new flow from existing templates
+4. Create a new flow from existing templates
 	- Create a new Processor Group ```Lab 3``` under ```Nifi Lab``` and double click to go inisde
 	- Drag and drop template on canvas and select one of the template to create a new flow
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-4.png)